 This is primitive camping at its best.
 Be prepared to meet the challenges of surviving without power or facilities.
 Enjoy the simplicity of going without, or find creative ways to meet your needs.
 Research the Leave No Trace land ethic, or go to the Burning Man website for more tips and advice on how to make your experience pleasant and eco-friendly.

 Leave No Trace

 This is a LEAVE NO TRACE event, come prepared to not leave anything behind.
-We will not have dumpster access this year so you must plan on removing all of your own garbage and recyclables.
-Bring gloves and sturdy garbage bags and be prepared to take away your own trash and any other trash left behind you can grab.
-Everyone who attends is expected to collect and transport away all their own trash plus any found garbage they can dump.
+We do not have dumpster access so you must plan on removing all of your own garbage and recyclables.
+Bring gloves and sturdy garbage bags to take away your own trash any any MOOP you may find as you roam.
 Please try NOT to bring any glass bottles, they make a mess when broken and are harder to carry away than crushed cans.
-It is up to all of us to leave the site clean, and the state of the site when we leave will be a main factor in the decision whether to rent the land to us again.
+It is up to all of us to leave the site better than we found it.
 Let’s make sure everyone understands our commitment to protecting the land by LEAVING NO TRACE.
-Fully participate by not leaving something for someone else to take care of.

 For more info on Leave No Trace, please visit: http://www.burningman.com/environment/resources/lnt.html

 Setting Up Camp!